Biden Looks To Restore, Expand Obama Administration Policies

 ABORTION

-Biden supports abortion rights and has said he would nominate federal judges who would uphold Roe v.
+Biden supports abortion rights and has said he will nominate federal judges who would uphold Roe v.
 Wade.

-He would rescind Trumps family planning rule, which has prompted many clinics to leave the federal Title X program that provides birth control and basic medical care for low-income women.
+He will rescind Trumps family planning rule, which has prompted many clinics to leave the federal Title X program that provides birth control and basic medical care for low-income women.

 In a switch from his previous stance, Biden now says he supports repeal of the Hyde Amendment, opening the way for federal programs such as Medicaid to pay for abortions.